uc-cdis/fence/docs/usersync.md

 ## Configuration

 Configuration for user sync lives in fence-config.yaml for each respective environment.
-An example of the fence-config used for unit testing can be found [tests/test-fence-config.yaml](tests/test-fence-config.yaml).
+An example of the fence-config can be found [fence/config-default.yaml](fence/config-default.yaml).

 You can configure one or more dbGaP SFTP servers to sync telemetry files from.
-To configure one single dbGaP server, add credentials and information to the fence-config.yaml under `dbGaP`
+To configure one single dbGaP server, add credentials and information to the fence-config.yaml under `dbGaP`, this is outlined in [fence/config-default.yaml](fence/config-default.yaml)

 To configure additional dbGaP servers, include in the config.yaml a list of dbGaP servers under `additional_dbGaP`, like so: